 In a study called “Trial of Cannabidiol for Drug-Resistant Seizures in the Dravet Syndrome” it was demonstrated that CBD is effective for intractable epilepsy which was not responding well to conventional antiepileptic drugs.

-The study involved 120 children with Dravet syndrome, a type of intractable and drug-resistant epilepsy that has a high mortality rate.
-In addition to their regular antiepileptic medications, the children were also given CBD oral solution, while some were given placebo.
+The study involved 120 children with the Dravet syndrome, a type of intractable and drug-resistant epilepsy that has a high mortality rate.
+In addition to their regular antiepileptic medications, the children were also given CBD oral solution, while some were given the placebo.

 The results were amazing!
-Children who were on CBD experienced a significant reduction in their seizure frequency, compared to those who were given placebo.
+Children who were on CBD experienced a significant reduction in their seizure frequency, compared to those who were given the placebo.

 There are lots of anecdotal stories that prove CBD’s effects on epilepsy.
 The story of Charlotte Figi, as seen in Gupta’s WEED documentary, captured the hearts of many people around the world.